FFFF0h/LibSodium.Net/docfx/guide/KeyDerivation.md

 ```
 ---

-## ✨ `HKDF`
+## `CryptoHkdf`

-`HKDF` implements RFC 5869 using HMAC-SHA-256 or HMAC-SHA-512.
+`CryptoHkdf` implements RFC 5869 using HMAC-SHA-256 or HMAC-SHA-512.
 It is compatible with `System.Security.Cryptography.HKDF.DeriveKey` and produces identical outputs when the inputs match.

-📝 LibSodium.Net's `HKDF` is fully interoperable with `System.Security.Cryptography.HKDF` from .NET — both produce identical outputs when using the same inputs and hash algorithm.
+LibSodium.Net's `CryptoHkdf` is fully interoperable with `System.Security.Cryptography.HKDF` from .NET — both produce identical outputs when using the same inputs and hash algorithm.

 Key, IKM (Initial Key Material), PRK (Pseudo-Random Key), and OKM (Output Key Material) can be provided as `SecureMemory<byte>`, `Span<byte>` / `ReadOnlySpan<byte>`, or `byte[]` (implicitly convertible to `Span<byte>`) for synchronous methods.
 For asynchronous streaming methods, use `SecureMemory<byte>`, `Memory<byte>` / `ReadOnlyMemory<byte>`, or `byte[]` (implicitly convertible to `Memory<byte>` / `ReadOnlyMemory<byte>`).

-### 📏 Constants
+### Constants

 | Name        | SHA256 | SHA512 | Description                              |
 | ----------- | ------ | ------ | ---------------------------------------- |